 Michel A. Bell follows Jesus, is author of five books, speaker, founder and president of Managing God’s Money, and adjunct professor of business administration at Briercrest College and Seminary.
 Michel was a senior executive at Alcan Inc., now Rio Tinto Alcan.
 For information on living a debt free lifestyle, visit http://www.managinggodsmoney.com/essentialtools/capitalfund.php.

-Doing God’s vision, mission, goals, can be unclear, but they are real.
+God’s vision, mission, goals, can be unclear, but they are real.
 Doing them under His guidance is important if you are a Christian business owner.
 This will result in a business that will bring Him glory and be the best it can be.

-Small businesses employ almost 50% of Canada’s private sector workforce.
+Small firms employ almost 50% of Canada’s private sector workforce.
 It’s an important growth area.
 Are you in or planning to join this sector?
 Probably thinking about starting a home-based business?
 If you follow Jesus, ensure you work with God’s vision, mission, goals.
-It’s vital you have a clear vision and mission, solid values, a coherent strategy, and a firm value creation platform.
+It’s vital you have a clear vision, explicit mission, solid values, a coherent strategy, and a solid value creation platform.

 Most Bible translations tell us in Proverbs 29:18 that where there is no vision the people perish.
 The Bible Knowledge Commentary states that a better translation is ‘without God’s word, people abandon themselves to their own sinful ways.
 On the other hand, obeying God’s Law brings happiness.’

 If you follow Jesus and intend to start a business, listen for God’s word.
 Try to hear God’s vision, mission, goals.
-He will show the business He prepared for you.
-Even if you have a dream to do such and such, turn it over to the Lord and if that’s His plan He will place the desire in your heart (Psalm 37:4).
+He will show you the business He prepared for you.
+Even if you have a dream to do such and such, turn it over to the Lord.
+If that’s His plan, He will place the desire in your heart (Psalm 37:4). (more…)